Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 FNR ACTUATOR REPLACEMENT

-Sooner or later a particular FNR Actuator will need replacement.
+Sooner or later a particular FNR Actuator might need replacement.
 All such actuators must fit into an equipment transfer airlock.

 The internal width of an equipment tranfer airlock must be about 1.5 m to accommodate intermediate heat exchanger radial piping and the 42 inch___ intermediate heat exchange bundle manifold width.